Book: Manufacturing

+Books tend to be manufactured nowadays in a few standard sizes.
+The sizes of books are usually specified as "trim size": the size of the page after the sheet has been folded and trimmed.
+Hardcover books have a stiff binding, while paperback books have cheaper, flexible covers.
+A hardback book will have more steps in its creation than a paperback.

 Recent developments in book manufacturing include the development of digital printing.
-Book pages are printed, in much the same way as an office copier works, using toner rather than ink.
-Each book is printed in one pass, not as separate signatures.
-Digital printing has permitted the manufacture of much smaller quantities than offset, in part because of the absence of make readies and of spoilage.
-Digital printing has opened up the possibility of print-on-demand, where no books are printed until after an order is received from a customer.
+Book pages are printed, in much the same way as an office copier works.
+Each book is printed in one pass.
+Digital printing has permitted the manufacture of much smaller quantities than offset.
+Digital printing has opened up the possibility of print-on-demand, where books are printed only after an order is received.